|

 should be done, so I could avoid further damage to the look of the building.
 I don’t know why

-I opted to get personally involved rather than just finding a skilled
+I opted to get personally involved rather than just finding someone who was a skilled

 stone mason,

-yet it was but a small step from there to working directly with
+yet it was but a small step from there to begin working directly with

 stone.